denysobukh/Definitor/README.md

 <h1>Cambridge Translator</h1>

-The tool takes line by line words from an input file, finds their definitions in Cambridge Dictionary and puts in an output file.g
+The tool takes line by line words from an input file, finds their definitions in Cambridge Dictionary and collects them into an output file.